The Fine Line Between “Fresh” and “Overdone” Hair Color

 brighten where it feels flat

-This approach is what makes balayage in NYC such a consistent choice for clients who want to look current without looking overdone.
+This approach is what makes the technique so consistent for clients who want to look current without looking overdone.

 The Role of Tone in Keeping Color Modern